wgoodridge/regtest/pages/introduction/intro-start.md

 * TOC
 {:toc  .w3-light-grey}

-page.url ={{page.url}}

-There are two ways to use the templates:
+### Overview

+The templates were created on a local machine using markdown, converted to word docx, using pandoc, and stored in the template folders on this site.

+### Quick start

-- Download the templates from the site.
+Download the word templates from the site, customize them using word. (add headers, footers, and content), and convert them to  pdf

-- Install the site locally and create your own templates
+- Install the site locally, create your own templates, and customize them using word.

-### Download templates from this site.
+### Download the templates from the site.

 To download the templates from the site, follow these steps:
 1. Step 1